 Calls to action are buttons or links that encourage your visitors to take action (and give you their contact information) and they should be ALL OVER your website.
 If your call to action is separate or too far from the information that is enticing your admissions candidate, you’re not going to get the lead.
 So, if someone is on your athletics page looking at your soccer program, there should be an “Inquire about Soccer” button they can click.
 Or if they are on the tuition page, there should be an “Affording Our School” button they can click.
 All of these links can go directly to your online inquiry form, where you can capture their contact information.
 That’s a conversion.

 If you’re lucky, you have “Smart Form” technology for your online inquiry.
-There are a couple of vendors out there that offer this.
+Some school admissions software out there can help you with this.
 With a smart form, you can use the same online inquiry for a variety of scenarios.
 Essentially, you can ask specific questions, and based on the answers to the questions, subsequent fields can appear or disappear.
-That way, your form will be shorter, dynamic and relavant to the person filling it out.
+That way, your form will be shorter, dynamic, and relevant to the person filling it out.
 That means they’ll be more likely to complete it, giving you ALL the information that you need.

-Once you have the information, all of the data you collect should flow into your CRM or database, where you can use it for targeted outreach, whether that be sending mass emails, contacting each admissions prospect directly, inviting candidates to open houses, preparing mailings, etc.
+Once you have the information, all of the data you collect should flow into your CRM or student enrollment management system, where you can use it for targeted outreach, whether that be sending mass emails, contacting each admissions prospect directly, inviting candidates to open houses, preparing mailings, etc.

 Interested in receiving our latest blog posts, plus tips and tricks to help independent schools thrive?
 Subscribe today!